Master in Environmental Metrology and Policy Program – for the Betterment of the World

 - TOEFL: A minimum score of 600 (paper-based test) or 100 (iBT test) on the Test of English as a Foreign Language (TOEFL).

 - IELTS: A minimum score of 7.5 from the International English Language Testing System (IELTS).

 Georgetown University’s institution code for reporting TOEFL scores is 5244.

-All EMAP lecture courses are schedule after 4 pm on weekdays and lab courses on Saturdays so students can have the option of pursuing the degree while still working full time (US students) or part time (international students) and there are many job opportunities in the Greater DC Area.
-Students will have plenty of opportunities to learn the crafts from world leading practitioners in EMAP from NIST, EPA or other government agencies as they progress along the curriculum.
+All EMAP lecture courses are scheduled after 5 pm on weekdays and lab courses on Saturdays so students can have the option of pursuing the degree while still working full-time (US students) or part-time (international students) and there are many job opportunities in the Greater DC Area.
+Students will have plenty of opportunities to learn the crafts from world-leading practitioners in EMAP from NIST, EPA, or other government agencies as they progress along the curriculum.

 Overall, we strive to enroll a diverse student body and encourage applications from individuals with a wide variety of educational and professional backgrounds.

-Please read our admissions policies, information on our science prerequisites, information for both domestic and international applicants and information on our costs and financial aid.
+Please read our admissions policies, information on our science prerequisites, info for both domestic and international applicants, and information on our costs and financial aid.

 We encourage prospective students to attend an admissions event or schedule an onsite visit – faculty and staff are also available for visits via Skype or a simple phone call if that better fits your schedule.
 Click here for more information about contacting our office to schedule a visit or information session.